Are you looking for the best baby scale to keep an eye on your baby’s weight? Here are our top picks.

 What we love

-This is an excellent versatile baby scale for keeping track of your baby’s weight between well visits.
+This is an excellent versatile baby scale for keeping track of your baby’s weight between well-baby visits.

 We love the convenience and high functionality this baby scale provides.
 The fact that it comes with Bluetooth makes doctor’s appointments so much easier since you get all the weights of your baby on your phone using the App!